gencf/Flexible-Visual-Recognition-by-Evidential-Modeling-of-Confusion-and-Ignorance/README.md

 $$b_A = \sum_{B, B \subseteq A} b_B$$

-And also, we have the uncertainty $U$ as:
+Also, we have the uncertainty $U$ as:

 $$U = 1 - \sum_{i=1}^{K} b_i$$